meetecho/imquic/examples/README.md

 * `imquic-moq-pob`, a basic MoQ publisher (basically a clone on `moq-clock` in [moq-rs](https://github.com/kixelated/moq-rs));
 * `imquic-moq-sub`, a basic MoQ subscriber (with support for a few different kinds of media);
+* `imquic-moq-loc-send`, a MoQ publisher that can publish live audio/video using LOC;
+* `imquic-moq-loc-recv`, a MoQ subscriber that can subscribe to (and render) live audio/video using LOC;
 * `imquic-moq-interop-test`, a client-side implementation of the [MoQ Interop Runner](https://github.com/englishm/moq-interop-runner/);
 * `imquic-moq-relay`, a basic MoQ relay.